Who is Bare Bones Lock Picking?

 Double Peak – twice the profile of the Snake rake at a similar length

 Triple Peak – triple profile at twice the length of Snake or Double Peak

 City Rake – multiple close profile at a similar length to Triple Peak

-That it!
-Eight ‘classic’ profiles that every decent lock picking manufacture will offer and the full range Bare Bones currently offers.
-Happy Picking!
+That’s it!
+Eight ‘classic’ profiles that every decent lock picking manufacturer will offer and the full range Bare Bones currently offers.
+Happy picking!